IASLonline

 • Capture the Map

 • Dan Albritton/Marcos Weskamp: Newsmap, 2004: The algorithm for visualizations provided by the program Treemap (Ben Shneiderman u.a., Human Computer Interaction Lab, University of Maryland, since 1990) is implemented in "Newsmap" for the mapping of Google News.
 News with many "related articles" receive wider rectangles with integrated links to one of the messages collected by Google News.
 The hierarchical structure from big rectangles above left to small rectangles bottom right originates from "Treemap" and serves in "Newsmap" for the indication of the amount of news about the same event.
 The colours of rectangles mark types of news like "business", "technology" and "sports".
 After the choice of countries (and languages, see the bar above), the type of the news and the date (bottom) it is possible to open submaps (Treemap, Flash.
-6/2007).
+6/2007; 3/2020 not available in the net).

 • Newsmap, 24.6.2007